sprxv7/DatabaseFinalProject/README.md

 Description

    Our application maintains student records for DataBase University.
-On the front page, located at [http://sprxv7.epizy.com](http://sprxv7.epizy.com/), you will find a list of all the students that have graduated from this University.
-The purpose of this database is to manage the University's students by allowing the users to add, edit, and remove a student at the University.
+On the front page, located at [http://sprxv7.epizy.com](http://sprxv7.epizy.com/), you will find a list of all the students that have already graduated from this University.
+We will assume that each student can have only one major, and if they don't declare a major, it going to automatically default to General Bussiness.
+Because this is a database to maintain a record of student who already gratuate, the gratuation year only go from 2010 up to the current year, 2018.
+The purpose of this database is to manage the University's gratuated students by allowing the users to search, add, edit, and remove a student at the University.

   ***